Vases, Urns, & Ginger Jars

 Chinese Porcelain Ginger Jars Famille Rose Hand Painted Qianlong

-This pair of Chinese porcelain ginger jars was hand-painted during the Qianlong period, circa 1765.
+This exceptional pair of Chinese porcelain ginger jars was hand painted during the Qianlong period, circa 1765.

-Deep cobalt blue scrollwork provides a strong visual framework for peonies and flowering branches painted in vivid famille rose enamels.
+Deep cobalt blue scrollwork provides a strong framework for the vivid pink, green, yellow, iron-red, and turquoise enamels.

-The porcelain bodies show the characteristics associated with mid-18th century production, including a warm-toned footrim with natural wear and a softly pooled interior glaze.
+The porcelain bodies show characteristics associated with mid-18th-century Chinese production, including warm-toned footrims with natural wear and softly pooled interior glaze.

 Dimensions: 9″ tall x 9″ diameter